ScholCommLab/fhe-plos/README.md

 | Code | [GitHub](https://github.com/ScholCommLab/fhe-plos)|
 | Data | [Dataverse](https://dataverse.harvard.edu/privateurl.xhtml?token=58246dfc-bdf8-454d-8edc-60d5918dedfc) |

-This repository is part of a broader investigation of the hidden engagement on Facebook.
-More information about the project can be found [here](https://github.com/ScholCommLab/facebook-hidden-engagement).

 ---

 This repository contains all figures and tables present in the manuscript for "How much research shared on Facebook is hidden from public view?".
 Output files can be found in: